adarsh115/Java-Projects/HuffMan Coding Text Compression/Readme.md

 # HuffMan Coding Algorithm

-In this project have implemented huffman coding algorithm in java.
+In this project I have implemented huffman coding algorithm in java.

 ## Table of contents